isralduke/thatbook/10-samuel-2.md

 <a name="19:39">19:39</a> So all the people crossed the Jordan, as did the king.
 After the king had kissed him and blessed him, Barzillai returned to his home. <a name="19:40">19:40</a> When the king crossed over to Gilgal, Kimham crossed over with him.
 Now all the soldiers of Judah along with half of the soldiers of Israel had helped the king cross over.

 <a name="19:41">19:41</a> Then all the men of Israel began coming to the king.
-They asked the king, “Why did our brothers, the men of Judah, sneak the king away and help the king and his household cross the Jordan—and not only him but all of David’s men as well?”
+They asked the king, “Why did our brothers, the men of Judah, sneak the king away and help the king and his household cross the Jordan — and not only him but all of David’s men as well?”

 <a name="19:42">19:42</a> All the men of Judah replied to the men of Israel, “Because the king is our close relative.
 Why are you so upset about this?
 Have we eaten at the king’s expense?
 Or have we misappropriated anything for our own use?” <a name="19:43">19:43</a> The men of Israel replied to the men of Judah, “We have ten shares in the king, and we have a greater claim on David than you do.
 Why do you want to curse us?
 Weren’t we the first to suggest bringing back our king?”
 But the comments of the men of Judah were more severe than those of the men of Israel.

+## Chapter 20

 ### Sheba’s Rebellion

-## Chapter 20

 <a name="20:1">20:1</a> Now a wicked man named Sheba son of Bicri, a Benjaminite, happened to be there.
 He blew the horn and said,